raihanfadhilah/ai-drive-thru/README.md

 1. **I can run the DB on a separate container instance, hence updatable/maintable.**
 2. **They have a very fast hybrid search and I achieved <50ms on all queries**

-The following code snippet can be found in `demo.ipynb`
+The following code snippet can be found in `RAG.ipynb`

 ```c
 test_queries = [